fl0v/retracker/AI.md

 - Forwarders are optional (only if `-f` flag provided)
 - ForwarderManager uses worker pool for parallel processing
 - Forwarder timeout controlled by `Config.ForwardTimeout` (default 30 seconds)
-- Forwarder responses are aggregated with local peers
+- Forwarder responses are aggregated with local peers via `getPeersForResponse()`
-- **Protocol Support**:
-  - HTTP/HTTPS forwarders: Uses standard HTTP GET requests
-  - UDP forwarders: Uses BEP 15 UDP protocol with connection ID management
+  - Returns (seeders, leechers, peers) from both local and forwarder storage
+  - Uses IP-based deduplication for seeder/leecher counts
+  - Forwarder peers counted as seeders (we lack state info)
-  - Protocol automatically detected from URI scheme (`http://`, `https://`, `udp://`)
+- Protocol support: HTTP/HTTPS and UDP (BEP 15), auto-detected from URI scheme
-- **UDP Forwarder Features**:
-  - Connection ID caching (2-minute lifetime per BEP 15)
-  - Automatic connection ID refresh on expiration
-  - Transaction ID matching for request/response pairs
-  - IPv4/IPv6 peer format detection
-  - Retry logic with exponential backoff
+- See Section 3 "Forwarder System" for detailed protocol implementation

 ## Code Style Guidelines

 ### Naming
-- Use `self` as receiver name (not `this` or single letter)
+- Receiver names: Use descriptive abbreviations (e.g., `ra` for ReceiverAnnounce, `fm` for ForwarderManager, `fs` for ForwarderStorage).
+Some older code uses `self`.
 - Package-level variables use PascalCase (e.g., `ErrorLog`, `DebugLog`)
 - Struct fields use PascalCase
 - Local variables use camelCase